Repository size

 Incorrect repository statistics shown in the GUI

-If the displayed size or commit number is different from the exported .tar.gz or local repository, you can ask a GitLab administrator to force an update.
+If the repository size or commit number displayed in the GitLab interface differs from the exported .tar.gz or local repository:

 p = Project.find_by_full_path('<namespace>/<project>')